jonathan-vella/what-the-caf/learning_path_modules/03_Migrate_Like_a_Pro/challenges/challenge4.md

 Have in mind, there are a number of post-migration steps that should be completed before the migrated services is ready for production use.
 These include:

-- Validation that the Azure VM agent is deployed.
+- Validation that the Azure VM agent is deployed
+- Onboard into management, monitoring and vulnerability scanning
-- Enabling backup and disaster recovery at scale
+- Enabling backup and disaster recovery
-- Encrypting VM disks at scale
+- Maybe envrypt with SSE and CMK
-- Ensuring the network is properly secured
+- Lock down the network and remote accessEnsuring the network is properly secured
 - Ensuring proper subscription governance is in place, such as role-based access control and Azure Policy
-- Reviewing recommendations from Azure Advisor and Azure Defender for Cloud
+- Reviewing recommendations from Azure Advisor
-- Cleaning up migration resources

-.
+- What about automating most of the above?
+And how?